knelligan/vu-5278-finalProject-knelligan/README.md

 ## To Do
 - [ ] create an authentication/login
+- [ ] create a reporting window to print sales, costs, and other stats
 - [ ] include a command pattern design for the GUI controls
 - [ ] create tests and sample data
-- [x] add an inventory system using jtable
+- [x] add an inventory system
 - [x] add an "export to csv" feature (overwrites inventory csv automatically)
 - [x] get user controls to function properly